 *At this point, if it’s a warm day or the dough feels at all sticky, wrap the dough in cling-film and refrigerate for at least 20 minutes.
 If it’s a colder day and the dough still feels smooth and cool, you might be able to get your first roll-and-turn in straight away.

-To laminate the puff pastry:
+To laminate the gluten free puff pastry:

 • Sprinkle gluten free flour onto a worktop and place the ball of dough in the centre.
 Use your hands to flatten the dough slightly and shape it into a rectangle shape.